S4mC/Files/Blog-Code/posts/C-language.md

 ## Loops
-Loops in c can be used for execute a code several times, to jump to the next iteration you can use c`continue;`, exit them immediately you can use c`break;`
+Loops in c can be used for execute a code several times, to jump to the next iteration you can use c`continue;`, exit them immediately you can use c`break;` exactly the same as in javascript.

 The c`while` loop in c is exactly the same as in javascript: